google/copybara/docs/reference.md

 Name | Type | Description
 ---- | ----------- | -----------
---git-committer-name | *string* | If set, overrides the committer name for the generated commits.
---git-committer-email | *string* | If set, overrides the committer e-mail for the generated commits.
---git-repo-storage | *string* | Location of the storage path for git repositories --git-first-commit | *boolean* | Ignore that the fetch reference doesn't exist when pushing to destination
+--git-repo-storage | *string* | Location of the storage path for git repositories

 ## origin